Black garden ant: Quarantine behavior

-When building their colony, the ants structure it so as to inhibit the transmission of different contagions.
+When building their colony, the ants structure it to inhibit the transmission of different contagions.
 Different communities within the colony are segregated by a limited number of connective nodes, allowing for greater protection of vulnerable hive members, such as larvae and pupae, and the queen.

-Additionally, individual infected ants have been observed as spending more time foraging outside of the hive, venturing farther than other ants, and limiting their interactions once within the hive again.
+Additionally, individual infected ants have been observed as spending more time foraging outside the hive, venturing farther than other ants, and limiting their interactions once within the hive again.

 Long-lived queens

 Although worker ants live for a couple of months, queens typically survive for almost 15 years but there have been instances of queens living up to 29 years, the longest recorded lifespan for any eusocial insect.
 Understanding the basis for the greater longevity of queens has a bearing on the general unsolved problem in biology of the causes of aging.
-In the study of long-lived queen ants it was found that queens have a higher expression than genetically identical workers of genes involved in processing damaged macromolecules.
+In the study of long-lived queen ants, it was found that queens have a higher expression than genetically identical workers of genes involved in processing damaged macromolecules.
 Genes with higher expression included those that are necessary for repair of DNA damage (see DNA damage theory of aging) and genes involved in proteasome-mediated, ubiquitin-dependent, protein catabolic processes.